Plaza Shell

 Plaza Shell is the office building for Shell Malaysia in Kota Kinabalu, Sabah, Malaysia.
 The building is an administration area for the management of supply and marketing of retail fuels, lubricants, commercial fuels, aviation and marine products for Sabah markets.
 The building also include a showroom for Mercedes-Benz, a shopping centre and medical clinics, pharmacy and physiotherapy clinics.
-The building opening was officiated in November 2015 by the Chief Minister of Sabah, Musa Aman.
+The building's opening was officiated in November 2015 by the Chief Minister of Sabah, Musa Aman.